 Like most bulbs, amaryllis go through a dormancy period that lasts between 3 and 6 months.
 During this time, the plants finish developing their flowers, using energy they stored during the growing season.
 Natural dormancy periods vary, which is why some varieties of amaryllis bloom before others.

 Another factor that impacts bloom time is when you plant the bulb.
-As a general rule, the sooner you put an amaryllis bulb in moist soil and give it light and warmth, the sooner it will wake up and start growing.
+As a general rule, the sooner you put an amaryllis bulb into moist soil and give it light and warmth, the sooner it will wake up and start growing.
 But you'll also find that as the winter progresses, the bulbs are more eager to bloom and will come into flower more quickly.

 If you purchase a number of amaryllis bulbs, you can extend their bloom times by not planting the bulbs all at once.
 Store the dormant bulbs in a cool, dry, dark place until you are ready to pot them up.
 Allow 6 to 10 weeks from planting to the first flowers.